Consumer take care

 Before you buy, do a thorough job of researching the product or service that interests you, weighing carefully its advantages and disadvantages in terms of price and performance.
 Check carefully that you are dealing with a reputable party and that you know the terms and conditions involved in doing business with them.
 Many ways exist to do that research.

-In Ontario, for example, the Ontario Ministry of Consumer Services maintains a database of businesses with compliance issues under the Consumer Protection Act to increase consumers awareness.
+In Ontario, for example, the Ontario Ministry of Government and Consumer Services maintains a database of businesses with compliance issues under the Consumer Protection Act to increase consumers awareness.
 You can check the database before you do business.

 Pursue Your Rights Effectively